Kev-gp/published-notes/content/Planned Topics.md

 ## Mathematics

-- Godel's incompleteness theorems
+- Some interesting mathematical theorems
-- Jordan curve theorem
 - The drive for mathematical discovery
+- The intersection of math and biology (biophysics)
-- Some academic research projects
+- Other academic research projects

 ## Economics

-- Minimum wage laws and the curious case of Singapore
+- Minimum wage laws and the case of Singapore
 - On international wealth and poverty
+- The power of cost-benefit analysis
+- Common economic fallacies

 ## Philosophy

+- Theological stuff
-- Theological stuff, meditations on modern-day apologetics
+- Meditations on modern-day apologetics
-- How to have prolific conversations
+- The prerequisites to prolific conversations
 - The tragic vision of Man
 - When life begins
 - On embracing fleeting friendships
-- Some controversial topics